The Alsace Wine Route, inaugurated in 1953, is a 170-kilometre journey through time and taste.

 Overlooking the Plain of Alsace, Gueberschwihr is a beautiful village ideally set between the foothills of the Vosges and the vineyards.

-More than 78 monuments or houses are listed by the State or local council, including the fine Romanesque church devoted to St. Pantaléon.
+The state or local council lists more than 78 monuments or houses, including the fine Romanesque church devoted to St. Pantaléon.

 Rouffach

-Finally, the vineyards of Rouffach are renowned for producing the Vorbourg Grand Cru, one of Alsace’s finest wines.
+Finally, Rouffach’s vineyards are renowned for producing the Vorbourg Grand Cru, one of Alsace’s finest wines.

 Find out more about Rouffach.